Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Threats to Validity

-A common source of systematic error in empirical studies on machine learning techniques is hyperparameter selection.
+\textbf{Internal validity.} A common source of systematic error in empirical studies on ML4VD techniques is hyperparameter selection.
 Given a particular desired outcome, hyperparameters can be optimized to move the result in the desired direction.
-We tried to minimize this risk by taking the values for hyperparameters provided by the authors of the chosen ML techniques.
+We tried to minimize this risk by taking the values for hyperparameters provided by the authors of the chosen ML4VD techniques.

 Another potential source of systematic error is the training-/testing dataset split.
 Similar to hyperparameter selection, dataset split can also be varied to change a result in a desired direction.
 We tried to avoid this risk by taking the provided splits of the CodeXGLUE benchmark \cite{CODEXGLUE} and by Hanif et al. \cite{vulberta_vuldeepecker_dataset}.